-And, the current me, heading into my 30s, seems to be concerned with more issues than mere breakouts.
-Dryness, cracking, scaliness, flare-ups, hyperpigmentation and above all, premature aging keep coming back and forth.
-Then, I have learned a lot about hydration as a centerpiece of the largest organ’s lifeforce, regardless your skin is dry, oily or everything in-between.
-Now, I’m just looking for something that treats my skin kindly rather than mask the things with a made-up look.
+And, heading into my 30s, the current me seems to be concerned with more issues than mere breakouts.
+Dryness, cracking, scaliness, flare-ups, hyperpigmentation and above all, premature ageing keep coming back and forth.
+Then, I learned a lot about hydration as a centrepiece of the largest organ’s lifeforce, regardless your skin is dry, oily or everything in between.
+Now, I’m just looking for something that treats my skin kindly rather than masks things with a made-up look.

 Instead of foundation, I prefer using a tinted moisturizer which makes me upfront with my own skin.
 It’s meant to impart everyday glam with a moist, healthy complexion.
-Let’s get down to my review of BareMinerals – Complexion Rescue Tinted Hydrating Gel Cream Broad Spectrum SPF 30, among goodies I have been using recently.
+Let’s get down to my review of bareMinerals – Complexion Rescue® Tinted Moisturizer – Hydrating Gel Cream Broad Spectrum SPF 30, among goodies I have been using recently.
 Besides, I decided to put it in my list of 10 best foundations for dry skin.

 1. Infused with Mineral Ingredients, a Lot of Emollients and Mineral Uv Filter

 Infused with Coconut Alkanes, Glycerin and Squalane as emollients and humectants.
-This three help regulate the evaporation of water from skin and increase its moisture reservoir.
-Coconut Alkanes usually goes hand in hand with Coco-caprylate/Caprate, another emollient included in the formula, for a velvety feel to the touch.
-Coconut Alkanes is considered clogging pores, so maybe the ingredient is not suitable for oily and acne-prone skins.
+These three help regulate the evaporation of water from the skin and increase its moisture reservoir.
+Coconut Alkanes usually go hand in hand with Coco-caprylate/Caprate, another emollient included in the formula, for a velvety feel to the touch.
+Coconut Alkanes are considered to clog pores, so maybe the ingredient is not suitable for oily and acne-prone skin.

 Saturated oils (fat), like coconut oil and squalane, contain single bonds within their fatty acid chains.
 They are more likely to be stable and resilient against the oxidative stress of environmental perils.